Revision: 10 Sep 2025 · Version: 0.7 (analysis draft) · Authors: Mustafa Aksu, ChatGPT

 Stability (Hessian; optional).

-(iv) stability (Hessian test or smooth traces with no runaway).
+stability by Hessian or by smooth traces (no runaway).

 3. Results